WildernessLabs/Maple.NetMF/README.md

 server.Start();
 ```

-Next, you can make a GET request to http://[NetduinoAddress]/DoSomething

 # Query String and Form Post Parameters

 Maple parses query string and form post parameters during requests and makes them available via the `QueryString` or `Form` hashtable, respectively.